 9:11, Sep 28

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in San Jose air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in San Jose air currently meets the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|

 |Enjoy outdoor activities|

 |Sunday, Sep 25|

 Moderate 63 US AQI

 Good 23 US AQI